pymupdf/PyMuPDF/docs/document.rst

     .. method:: chapter_page_count(chapter)

       * New in v.1.17.0

       Return the number of pages of a chapter.

       :arg int chapter: the 0-based chapter number.

       :rtype: int
       :returns: number of pages in chapter.
-Relevant only for document types whith chapter support (EPUB currently).
+Relevant only for document types with chapter support (EPUB currently).

     .. method:: next_location(page_id)